bhanu1100/Signature-Forgery-Detection-with-Forger-Detection/README.md

 ## Project Description
 As the title suggests this project is about signature forgery detection along with an add-on of who might have done the forgery.
 Here a Convolution neural network is used to find if the input signature image is forged or real, but since CNN alone is unable to give good accuracy we used the technique of "Transfer learning".
 It involves taking a pre-trained model and adapting it to a new, related task.

 After detecting if the signature is forged or real we perform an additional task which is finding out the forger.
-In order to this also we have used the same technique of CNN with transfer learning.
+In order to this we have used the technique of CNN.

 ## Software and Hardware Requirements:
 1. Programming language: Python